CCHMC-Translation/CCHMC-Translation.github.io/Translation Style Guide for Cincinnati Childrens.md

     c.
 Translate campus names, e.g. *Main Campus* and *Liberty Campus*.
 Note that many campus names, e.g. *Burnet* in *Burnet Campus,* *Mason* in *Mason Campus,* *Liberty* in *Liberty Campus,* *College Hill* in *College Hill Campus,* and *Oak* in *Oak Campus,* refer to neighborhoods or streets and therefore should remain as-is.

+    d.
+Use established equivalents of English acronyms unless no such equivalent exists.
+If no such equivalent exists, use the English acronym followed by a translation of the full term in parentheses.

 2. For languages which do not use Latin script:

     a.
 On first mention, medication names, *Cincinnati Children's, Cincinnati Children's Hospital, Cincinnati Children's Hospital Medical Center, GetWellNetwork*, departments, divisions, and campus names are translated, followed by the English name in parentheses.
 Subsequent mentions use the translation only.